super-resolution/Locan/docs/datastructures.rst

     There is no fundamental difference between 2D and 3D localization data.

-    Multiple sets of localization data like two-color localizations will be represented by independent Dataset objects.
+    Multiple sets of localization data like two-color localizations will be represented by independent LocData objects.

     The unit for length throughout the project is given by the input unit for localization coordinates.
 In most cases the unit will be nanometre.